pdub206/cataclysm/README.md

 Alpha 1.1 release:

  * Cleaned up legacy practice system code
- * Added skill caps for classes to limit ability of everyone to reach skill leve 100 (and respective proficiency)
+ * Added skill caps for classes to limit ability of everyone to reach skill level 100 (and respective proficiency)
  * Race/species selection and stat ranges (elves have higher dex, dwarves have higher str, etc)
  * Renamed move to stamina in code to reflect how much energy is used for certain actions
  * Species have base hit/mana/stamina now, plus their class modifier rolls